 This city graced with a long history, important monuments, and vibrant cultural life is filled with interesting museums with a rich calendar of exhibits and events.
 The vast majority of the archeological finds are kept in public museums, yet some private museums include such finds in their collections, but most importantly they include works of important artists from Greece and all over the world.
 In most cases, these museums are the result of a single collector’s or wealthy family’s vision, and because they are taken care of mostly via private funds and fully dedicated foundations that carry on the legacy of the founder, they are often very well designed exuding a cosmopolitan spirit and a luxury flair.
 Most of these boutique museums are easy to navigate, very consistent and cohesive in terms of thematic character, and often located on prestigious addresses in very important buildings of neoclassical or other styles.
 Admission to these museums isn’t free – which also applies to many public ones – but beyond that, you are also recommended asking for a guided tour, so that you get the full experience.
 The majority of the museums – with a handful of exceptions – are in downtown Athens, some of them near each other, so you can literally museum-hop within the frame of a few hours or days.
-Let’s keep in mind that along with the premises of many ‘boutique’ museums, important exhibition spaces are included in the spectacular premises of the Onassis Foundation – Stegi Cultural Center, the Stavros Niarchos Foundation Cultural Center, and the B. & M. Theocharakis Foundation.
+Let’s keep in mind that along with the spaces of many ‘boutique’ museums, important exhibition spaces are included in the spectacular premises of the Onassis Foundation – Stegi Cultural Center, the Stavros Niarchos Foundation Cultural Center, and the B. & M. Theocharakis Foundation.

-The extraordinarily elegant Stathatos Mansion built in 1895 by the Saxon-Greek architect Ernst Ziller as a neoclassical villa is one of the two buildings in the posh area of Kolonaki that house an impressive private collection of Cycladic and Ancient Greek art amassed since the 60s by Nicholas and Dolly Goulandris of a large ship owning family.
+The extraordinarily elegant Stathatos Mansion built in 1895 by the Saxon-Greek architect Ernst Ziller as a neoclassical villa is one of the two buildings in the posh area of Kolonaki that house an impressive private collection of Cycladic and Ancient Greek art amassed since the 60s by Nicholas and Dolly Goulandris of a large ship-owning family.
 The museum is dedicated to the study of the promotion of ancient cultures of the Aegean and Cyprus, with special emphasis on Cycladic Art of the 3rd millennium BC.
 Along with such prized objects in the permanent collection, it has hosted important exhibitions on Salvador Dalí, Caravaggio, El Greco, Ai Weiwei, Pablo Picasso, and more, all artfully curated to perfection, based on international standards.

 From the same extended wealthy maritime family, this cosmopolitan art-loving couple has collected a breathtaking range of artwork by the great masters in painting and sculpture in Greece and internationally.
 It is estimated that the total value of their collection – including works of Pablo Picasso, Marc Chagall, Henri Matisse, Georges Braque, Edgar Degas, Paul Gauguin, Roy Lichtenstein, Joan Miró, Claude Monet, Jackson Pollock, Auguste Rodin, Henri de Toulouse-Lautrec, Vincent van Gogh, Alberto Giacometti, Auguste Renoir, Paul Klee, Wassily Kandinsky, El Greco, Paul Cézanne, and Modigliani – is $3 billion.
 This new museum (opened in October 2019) carries the legacy of their modern art foundation that includes another museum on the island of Andros.
 The original building on site is a neoclassical 20s mansion attached to a 10-floor extension with 5 floors below the ground.
 Among the museum’s highlights are Pablo Picasso’s Nude Woman with Raised Arms, 1907 (also known as The Avignon Dancer in the same series with Les Demoiselles d’Avignon that is at the MoMA in NYC), Vincent van Gogh’s Still Life with Coffee Pot, 1888, and Claude Monet’s Rouen Cathedral in the Morning (Pink Dominant), 1894, which is one of the 30 original variations the artist painted and exhibited officially.
 In recognition of their contribution to the cultural exchange between Greece and France, Basil and Elise were awarded the highest distinction of the ‘Commandeur de l’Ordre des Arts et des Lettres’.
 Their museum is a celebration of great aesthetics that transcend all spaces including the worth-visiting store (gift-shopping at its best) and a gourmet restaurant.